 The digital is political.
 This is probably anathema to the diehard digerati.
 They don't want to acknowledge that the digital sphere increasingly defines, controls and governs the analogue world.
 But there is no real democracy in the digital sphere.
 Big Tech creates the rules others have to follow, with little or no democratic checks and balances.
-For quite a while, it has been a standard line of defense to say that existing law applies to digital as well.
+For quite a while, it has been a standard line of defence to say that existing law applies to digital as well.

 While that's undeniably true, it leaves us with a lot of questions, for example: which law?
 The EU already has a track record of legal and political fights with the tech behemoths of the Valley.
 There are, of course, countless other initiatives, acts of regulation and civic responsibility, to name a few.
 But all these are attempts to control and govern the digital sphere, while in fact it's often the other way around.
 We need a new set of rules for this.
 As Jamie Susskind puts it:

 to what extent should our lives be directed and controlled by powerful digital systems—and on what terms?

 To the dismay of my fellow blogger Adam, I keep coming back to a great drama of our days, called Brexit.
 Contrary to a widely held opinion, I actually think that the House of Commons is a fine example of a democratic institution working just as intended.
 In fact, it does a tremendous job of checking and balancing the government.
 Both the governments of Theresa May and Boris Johnson have, so far, failed to secure a majority in the house for the deals they negotiated with the EU.
 And that's fine, since Brexit is such an important and far-reaching endeavour that it should require a broad consensus to move forward.